 Are you working directly in the field as a practitioner, or in the policy arena?
 Do you have ideas about what practitioners and policy want and need from a more integrative developmental science?
 Are you a funder who is looking to shape the next generation of research in the developmental sciences?
 These submissions will pose the most pressing issues for which more integrative developmental sciences could provide insight and describe how their sites are focused on or interested in a stronger connection between science and practice.
 Further, Policy and Practitioner Submissions may express an interest in becoming a collaborative site for integrative research that may be developed at the conference.
 Presentations will average 15-20 minutes.

 Individual Poster Presentation

 Do you have findings you want to be part of the discourse but are not ready to commit to a working roundtable?
-A poster presentation may be right for you.
+This is intended to increase the diversity of voices included at the conference.
 These are individual, free-standing research presentations.
-They are the appropriate format when material can be explained briefly, is suited for graphic or visual presentation, and/or the presenter would benefit from high levels of interaction and discussion.
+They are the appropriate format when the material can be explained briefly, is suited for graphic or visual presentation, and/or the presenter would benefit from high levels of interaction and discussion.
 Poster presentations will be organized by topic and/or sector.
-Posters presentations will occur in conjunction with the Working Roundtables to maximize interactive discussions among attendees who share common interests but different disciplinary, methodological, or theoretical lenses.
+Poster presentations will occur in conjunction with the Working Roundtables to maximize interactive discussions among attendees who share common interests but different disciplinary, methodological, or theoretical lenses.
 Posters will be visited by attendees 30 minutes in advance of the Working Roundtable.